-The HTC Vive XR Elite will be available for an MSRP of $1,099.
-This is significantly more expensive than something like a Meta Quest Pro, but the Vive XR Elite is much higher-end by comparison.
+The HTC Vive XR Elite is available for an MSRP of $1,099.
+This is a little more expensive than something like a Meta Quest Pro, but the Vive XR Elite is much higher-end by comparison.
 What you’ll be paying for here is the horsepower under the hood.
 Though, you will lose out on Meta’s now mature store platform.

 Where to buy the HTC Vive XR Elite